 This website explains what that vigilance is, and what you can do to BE

 How much of your own freedom are you willing to earn?

-CHP and CHP v.
-Superior Court, the CHP has negotiated an enforcement policy change
+2006 case that evolved into CHP v.
+Superior Court, the CHP negotiated a 2009 enforcement policy

-The CHP's dropping their demand for additional court costs was the third of three aspects
+The CHP dropping their demand for additional court costs was the third of three aspects of this

 Why did we sue the CHP?